Tragic faces of the deadly US flu outbreak

 Eli Snook's parents didn't want to take any risks when their 5-year-old son spiked a high fever and showed other signs of the flu.

-They took him to an urgent care center in Marietta, Ga., where a doctor gave him antibiotics and prescribed him Tamiflu, his parents told WSB-TV.
+They took him to an urgent care center in Marietta, Georgia, where a doctor gave him antibiotics and prescribed him Tamiflu, his parents told WSB-TV.

 After spending about a week resting and taking his medication, Snook appeared to be better and his parents took him back to day care.
 Three days later, on Jan.
 27, they were asked to pick him up early because he had a temperature of 101 degrees.